alexkola94/Paire/docs/PRODUCTION_READINESS.md

 - Verify Gmail app password is correct
 - Check 2FA is enabled on Gmail account
 - Review SMTP settings match Gmail requirements

+**"Economic data not loading"**
+- Eurostat API is free and requires no authentication - should work automatically
+- Check network connectivity to Eurostat API
+- Verify news API keys are valid (if configured)
+- Check API rate limits haven't been exceeded
+- Review backend logs for specific API errors

 ---